bryanmgee/temnos/data/README_D4_temnospondyl_histology_since_2000.md

 This is the README documentation for TEMNOS data file 4 (D4): Temnospondyl histology since 2000.
 This README file blends the style of a conventional software/data README file with a descriptor paper style of description.

-* Current version: 1.0.0 (initial release)
+* Current version: 1.1.0
-* Publication date: 2024/09/22
+* Publication date: 2025/05/05

 ## Collection and standardization

 All data in this dataset were collected manually from the literature.
 This includes articles, books, theses/dissertations (where available), posters, and preprints (except when novel taxa are being proposed).
 It records information on the sampled material, granularized to the level of distinct skeletal regions (as a model for augmentation in file D2), as well as basic bibliographic information about the publishing article.
 In contrast to files D2 and D3, each separate instance of a specimen (each article) is recorded as a separate entry.
+There are currently more than 400 entries in this dataframe.

 ## Caveats